 What is Single Sign-on Technology?

-The methods of single sign-on technology require officials to login only once and access all applications and apps they require.
+The methods of single sign-on technology require officials to log in only once and access all applications and apps they require.
 SSO methods make it simple to authenticate an individual once and thereafter get automatically authenticated while using associated machines.
 Therefore, SSO eliminates the issue of separately logging into several systems and applications.
 This means that only one set of login credentials is needed by an individual.
 It eliminates the stress of remembering n numbers of usernames and passwords.

-The application involves authentication of person’s identity and then, authorizing access to the application or service for which the person is requesting.
+The application involves authentication of a person’s identity and then, authorizing access to the application or service for which the person is requesting.
 It accomplishes this by recovering the profile of users.
 These profiles can be stored within the SSO app in an HR system or a directory like Microsoft Active Directory.
-A SSO program validates the computer user, based upon user inputs.
-These inputs can easily be the accurate login credentials like username and password.
+An SSO program validates the computer user, based upon user inputs.
+These inputs can easily be accurate login credentials like username and password.
 Some methods consolidate extra inputs like time of day, last login attempt, user IP address, location, device details, etc. After the user validation procedure, the single sign-on software enables access to the requested documents.
 For few resources, this means automatically populating credentials.
 It is quite similar to some consumer-oriented password managers, which automatically enter the account credentials when anyone visits the vendor website.

 Well, that was all from our side!
-In case you need any support or want to clear your doubts regarding CloudCodes SSO solution, feel free to contact us.
+In case you need any support or want to clear your doubts regarding the CloudCodes SSO solution, feel free to contact us.